Colder weather can irritate your airways, though there are many ways to protect your lungs.

 Prior to 1995, pulmonary hypertension patients lived on average less than 3 years after diagnosis.
 Now, new treatments have improved survival rates and quality of life, according to data from the Pulmonary Hypertension Association.

-At the Jefferson Heart Institute, our pulmonary medicine specialists offer seamless evaluation of pulmonary hypertension patients by conducting echocardiograms, exercise tests and breathing tests.
-If you need a cardiologist for your type of pulmonary hypertension, you can be seen at the same time.
+At the Korman Respiratory Institute/National Jewish Hospital, our pulmonary medicine specialists offer seamless evaluation of pulmonary hypertension patients by conducting echocardiograms, exercise tests and breathing tests.
+If you need other specialists to work together on your condition, the treating pulmonologist will arrange the necessary consultations.

 To effectively manage your condition, Dr. Scharf suggests: